What Is the Optimal Age for Low Auto Insurance Rates?

 Rates By Age Group

-- Insurance rates continue to drop throughout your 20s; a 21 year old driver pays about $3,057 per year for car insurance, on average, but by the time you hit 25, rates have dropped to $2,184 per year, on average
+- Insurance rates continue to drop throughout your 20s; a 21-year-old driver pays about $3,057 per year for car insurance, on average, and the average 22-year old pays $2,500.
+By the time you hit 25, however, rates drop to $2,184 per year, on average

 - Rates hardly change throughout your 30s; between 30 and 35, your insurance rates will drop just $15, on average, to a rate of $1,907